James McClelland (psychologist): Early life and education

-McClelland was born on December 1, 1948 to Walter Moore and Frances (Shaffer) McClelland.
+McClelland was born on December 1, 1948, to Walter Moore and Frances (Shaffer) McClelland.
 He received a B.A. in Psychology from Columbia University in 1970, and a Ph.D. in Cognitive Psychology from the University of Pennsylvania in 1975.
 He married Heidi Marsha Feldman on May 6, 1978, and has two daughters.

 Career

 In 1986 McClelland published Parallel Distributed Processing: Explorations in the Microstructure of Cognition with David Rumelhart, which some still regard as a bible for cognitive scientists.
-His present work focuses on learning, memory processes, and psycholinguistics, still within the framework of connectionist models.
+Geoffrey Hinton was a member of the PDP group.
+McClelland present work focuses on learning, memory processes, and psycholinguistics, still within the framework of connectionist models.
 He is a former chair of the Rumelhart Prize committee, having collaborated with Rumelhart for many years, and himself received the award in 2010 at the Cognitive Science Society Annual Conference in Portland, Oregon.

 McClelland and David Rumelhart are known for their debate with Steven Pinker and Alan Prince regarding the necessity of a language-specific learning module.

 In fall 2006 McClelland moved to Stanford University from Carnegie Mellon University, where he was a professor of psychology and Cognitive Neuroscience.
 He also holds a part-time appointment as Consulting Professor at the Neuroscience and Aphasia Research Unit (NARU) within the School of Psychological Sciences, University of Manchester.